boevkoski/affective_polarization/README.md

 # Affective Polarization across European Parliaments
-This repository contains the code used to conduct the experiments in the 'Affective Polarization across European Parliaments' paper.
+This repository contains the code used to conduct the experiments presented in ['Affective Polarization across European Parliaments'](https://arxiv.org/pdf/2508.18916)

 ### Dataset

-The dataset used is Parlamint 3.0: https://www.clarin.si/repository/xmlui/handle/11356/1488
+The dataset used for the study is [Parlamint 3.0](https://www.clarin.si/repository/xmlui/handle/11356/1488)

-A preprocessed version used for the experiments in the "Affective Polarization across European Parliaments.ipynb" notebook is available here: https://drive.google.com/file/d/1TccarDJc8QBJLceyMbIjPz7FHcf5rEoO/view?usp=sharing